Just launching your project on Product Hunt is not enough, you need to get people to upvote, engage, and talk about the launch.

 You must be aware that Product Hunt has a huge community.
 You can engage in community discussions and politely ask the members to provide feedback on the project.

 It’s advisable to start participating in the community discussions weeks before the launch.
 You’ll get to understand the community ethics in a better way.

 Keep an eye on the traffic

 You may get an unexpectedly high amount of traffic and the product website might crash.

-I’d suggest you keep your real-time analytics app open and keep monitoring the live traffic on the website.
+I’d suggest you keep your real-time analytics app open and monitor the website’s live traffic.
 If the traffic suddenly goes to zero, it means the site has crashed and you need to get it fixed ASAP.